wordofwarning/wordofwarning.org/current/2015-domestic/stamp/index.md

 In this autobiographical interactive performance - created with neuroscientist research partners – Ellie utilises her skills in participation and music to examine the problematic methodology used to define psychosis.
 She invites the audience to play with 9 numbers that fascinated Sir Issac Newton, Pythagoras and Elvis.

-Sited in an empty flat, the audience are given tools to reveal and discover the work, and also to walk away when they choose.

 ####Venue + Booking Details
 Dates: Friday 24 (+ Saturday 25: SOLD-OUT) April 2015, 8pm (Double Bill)
 [Venue: Contact (space 2)](http://contactmcr.com/visit/getting-here), Oxford Road, Manchester, M15 6JA